Venezuelan authorities arrest 2 Guaidó security guards

 Despite tension over the arrests, there was no immediate indication that plans to resume talks between the Venezuelan government and the opposition would be disrupted.
 The two sides held several days of discussions on the Caribbean island of Barbados last week, and said they will continue negotiations next week.

-The government of Nicolás Maduro and the opposition gave upbeat assessments after the last round of talks, though negotiations in previous years have collapsed and major issues remain contentious.
+The government and the opposition gave upbeat assessments after the last round of talks, though negotiations in previous years have collapsed and major issues remain contentious.
 Guaidó contends Maduro’s re-election last year was invalid and wants early presidential elections: the government accuses the opposition of fomenting violence.

 As the political dispute drags on, Venezuela is sinking deeper into an economic and humanitarian crisis that has forced millions of people to leave the country in recent years.